Voldemar-d/dual-ay-midi-detune/README.md

 # Arduino dual AY MIDI detune/envelope
-Project for Arduino Pro Micro: MIDI synthesizer on two AY-3-8910 chips with detune functionality.
+Project for Arduino Pro Micro: MIDI synthesizer on two AY-3-8910 chips with detune functionality and usage of envelope generator.

 Based on (and great thanks to the author): https://dogemicrosystems.ca/wiki/Dual_AY-3-8910_MIDI_module